What are the general eligibility requirements to apply for Australian Citizenship?

 Most New Zealand citizens are granted a Special Category visa (SCV) upon arrival to Australia.
-An SCV is a temporary visa but it grants permanent resident status which provides the right to live and work in Australia for the duration of their stay.
+An SCV is a temporary visa but it grants resident status which gives the right to live and work in Australia for the duration of their stay.
 The SCV expires when the New Zealand citizen departs Australia.

 Your eligibility as a New Zealand citizen for Australian citizenship depends on your date of arrival to Australia:

 - If you arrived before 26 February 2001 you may be eligible to apply for Australian Citizenship